QuBenhao/LeetCode/problems/problems_2850/problem.md

 # 2850.
-Minimum Moves to Spread Stones Over Grid
+Minimum Moves to Spread Stones Over Grid [Rating: 2001.45]

 <p>You are given a <strong>0-indexed</strong> 2D integer matrix <code>grid</code> of size <code>3 * 3</code>, representing the number of stones in each cell.
 The grid contains exactly <code>9</code> stones, and there can be <strong>multiple</strong> stones in a single cell.</p>